15 Money Hacks to Save Money for Your Next Holiday

 2. Brew your coffee at home

 Sipping that $3 or $4 coffee from a specialty shop sure tastes good.
 But it also drains your wallet.
+A $4 coffee 5 times a week adds up to $1040 a year – wouldn’t you rather save that money for your holiday?

 Make your coffee at home and spruce it up with fancy creamers and flavoured syrups.
 If you want to take your coffee to the next level, arm your kitchen with a milk frother or milk steamer.